akaris-redhat/blog/cgroups.md

 Nov 27 06:46:11 overcloud-computesriov-0 sudo[33325]:     root : TTY=unknown ; PWD=/ ; USER=root ; COMMAND=/usr/local/bin/kolla_set_configs
 [root@overcloud-computesriov-0 system.slice]#
 ~~~

-### cgroupsv1 vs cgroupsv2 ###

-man 7 cgroups
-      (...)
-       The initial release of the cgroups implementation was in Linux 2.6.24.
-Over  time,
-       various  cgroup controllers have been added to allow the management of various types
-       of resources.
-However, the development of these controllers was  largely  uncoordi‐
-       nated,  with the result that many inconsistencies arose between controllers and man‐
-       agement of the cgroup hierarchies became rather complex.
-(A longer  description  of
-       these problems can be found in the kernel source file Documentation/cgroup-v2.txt.)
-       (...)

-#### Backwards compatibility ####
-       (...)
-       Although cgroups v2 is intended as a replacement for cgroups v1,  the  older  system
-       continues  to exist (and for compatibility reasons is unlikely to be removed).
-Cur‐
-       rently, cgroups v2 implements only a subset of the controllers available in  cgroups
-       v1.
-The two systems are implemented so that both v1 controllers and v2 controllers
-       can be mounted on the same system.
-Thus, for example, it is possible to  use  those
-       controllers  that  are  supported  under  version 2, while also using version 1 con‐
-       trollers where version 2 does not yet support those controllers.
-The only  restric‐
-       tion here is that a controller can't be simultaneously employed in both a cgroups v1
-       hierarchy and in the cgroups v2 hierarchy.
-       (...)

 #### Defaults ####